 Bill Clinton’s chocolate Labrador Buddy was famous simply for being the president’s dog, but it is harder to find examples of chocolate Labradors who have distinguished themselves.

-This is not because they lack the qualities or abilities of black and yellow dogs, but simply because the popularity of the color is a relatively recent phenomenon.
+This is not because chocolate lab dogs lack the qualities or abilities of black and yellow dogs, but simply because the popularity of the color is a relatively recent phenomenon.

 There are as we speak, plenty of chocolate labradors serving in the military, working as assistance dogs and in the shooting field.
 Their story has only just begun, and as time goes on, we’ll be hearing more of their exploits.